-In Germany, if there is a shortage of work due to a crisis like we are seeing with the current coronavirus, companies can reduce employee hours and the state provides money to support employees.
+In Germany, if there is a shortage of work due to a crisis like the current coronavirus, companies can reduce employee hours and the state provides money to support employees.
 This system is known as “short-time work” and it helps companies avoid unfortunate layoffs.

 Right now, the majority of Derby Cycle employees are working under “short-time work” conditions.
-During this time, the company is using the communication tools inside their Benify benefits platform as their primary communication device to create and send important updates to employees via push notification, e-mail and in-portal messages.
+During this time, the company is using the communication tools inside the Benify benefits platform as the primary communication device to create and send important updates to employees via push notification, e-mail and messages inside the benefits platform.

 Additionally, Derby Cycle has also taken the initiative to set up a new “encourage each other” page.
 Through the “encourage each other” page, Derby Cycle employees can share photos with each other showing their work-from-home set up as well as send each other encouraging and motivating messages.